CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

     ```
 8. Here's what the layout looks like for each of these three examples: ![](assets/GridLayouts_390_1200.png)

 9. You can make almost any layout you like using CSS grid.
 In this example the header and footer were left out of the design, but they could be included in the grid too.
-Like Flex, covering all the details would easily fill a whole Sushi Series on its own.
 If you want to learn more about CSS grid, go to dojo.soy/a-html-css-grid